scottandersen23/Portfolio-resume/Projects/Bitcoin-Full-Node/Notes.md

 While the bitcoin blockchain runs in the background, working to validate transactions and confirm the full history on the ledger, I began reading about keeping your internet secure with Tor and WiFi traffic privacy.

-Going throught this process has created so much excitement around building something real with technology and has motivated me to continue exloring new topics.
+Going throught this process has created so much excitement around building something with technology and has motivated me to continue exloring new concepts.